UMAprotocol/UMIPs/Implementations/suTVL-KPI.md

 4. For each address from the list from step 3, call the `collateralToken` method to retrieve the collateral token address for each LSP contract.

 5. Call the `balanceOf()` method on the collateral contract from step 4 using the LSP contract address from step 2 as the argument at the latest available block at or before the request timestamp.

-This retrieves the value of the collateral token deposited into the LSP contract.
+Determine the collateral balance for each of the three previous hours from the latest available block at or before the request timestamp.
+Sum these balances and divide the total by three to retrieve the value that will be used for the collateral token deposited into the LSP contract.

 This [script](https://github.com/UMAprotocol/protocol/blob/master/packages/affiliates/liquidity-mining/FindBlockAtTimeStamp.js) can be used to find the block number closest to a given timestamp.

 6. Scale down the balances returned from Step 5 by calling the `decimals()` method on the collateral token contracts from Step 4.